What are my rights?

 What you should know

 When you fly with an airline, your rights are set out in the airline’s tariff.
 A tariff is the airline’s contract with its passengers.
 It spells out your rights and obligations as a passenger, and the airline’s rights and responsibilities to you.
 It covers things like how the airline will deal with delays, cancellations, and lost or damaged baggage.

 In 2019, new rules were introduced that effectively create a baseline for airline tariffs.
-All airlines operating in Canada must now meet the minimum standards imposed by these rules.
-It’s important to note that a lot of these rules — and the compensation to passengers that comes with them — only apply for situations that are within the airline’s control.
+All airlines operating in Canada must meet the minimum standards imposed by these rules.

 Tariffs vary from airline to airline

 Your rights will vary depending on which airline you’re flying with.
 On the Canadian Transportation Agency website, you can find tariffs from more than 100 airlines.